What About Facebook Live?

 *If you tried to post a video and it was immediately removed, it may have been identified as potentially containing someone else’s copyrighted content.
 This could include video, audio, or both video and audio.

 *If your video was removed for copyright reasons, you’ll receive an email and a notification about the removal.
-Please use the information in the email and notification to learn more about your options, such as confirming you wish to post the content if you have the rights to use it.
+Please use the information in the email and notification to learn more about your options, such as confirming that you have the right to use the copyrighted work and you still wish to post the content.

 (https://m.facebook.com/help/444933372561104?helpref=hc_fnav)